 Dear Bellarmine Summer Days Community,

 Over the last two summers, we began offering Summer Days: Going the Distance courses and camps, through which we provided distancing learning options for students across the bay area.
 Our instructors expertly responded to the needs of their elementary, middle, and high school students through constructive, hands-on programming that continued to spark their imagination and encourage creativity in a virtual setting.
-If the past two summers have taught us anything, it is that our instructors and coaches are among the best in the business with regard to their commitment and ability to provide students and campers with a meaningful and wholistic summer experience regardless of modality.
+If the past few summers have taught us anything, it is that our instructors and coaches are among the best in the business with regard to their commitment and ability to provide students and campers with a meaningful and wholistic summer experience regardless of modality.

 As in previous summers, Bellarmine freshmen will have an opportunity to connect with Bellarmine teachers and programs through our Bell Prep camps and a variety of other academic and enrichment offerings including Robotics, Exploring Computer Science, and Writing Workshop, to name a few.
 We also have a variety of outstanding academic and enrichment options for all high school students, including our biggest line-up of computer science courses yet, and the continuation of hands-on courses including robotics and woodworking.
 Further, we will continue to provide opportunities for preview, remediation, and acceleration to all high school students with our UC approved credit bearing courses.
 UC-approved A-G course credit is available for our guest students; guest students should check with their respective schools to determine if they can receive credit for selected courses.
 Our instructors are busy preparing a quality learning experience for each of their respective courses and camps.
-Our offerings for Summer 2022 is now live and can be accessed under the Explore Course Offerings tab.
+Our offerings for Summer 2022 are now live and can be accessed under the Explore Offerings tab.
 I am confident we will continue meeting our high standards for our Summer Days programming through our online, hybrid, and in-person offerings.
 Below are some important facts regarding Summer Days:

 Frequently Asked Questions and information: